Kylin-Network/sample-data-fetcher/README.md

 # Data Fetcher

-This application converts different external API requests into unified endpoind to simplify usage in pallet side.
+this application converts different external API requests into unified endpoind to simplify usage in pallet side.

 ## Usage